coryma/box-watson-speech-to-text-openwhisk/README.md

     * In `watsonPassword`, paste the Watson service credentials that you obtained in the previous step
     * In `watsonLanguage`, input the [identifier](https://www.ibm.com/watson/developercloud/speech-to-text/api/v1/curl.html?curl#recognize) of the model that is to be used for the recognition
     * In `watsonContentType`, input the [audio format](https://www.ibm.com/watson/developercloud/speech-to-text/api/v1/curl.html?curl#recognize) that is to be used for the recognition

+    *Note: The parameter must be surrounded by single quotes.*

 ##### Step 4.
 Create OpenWhisk actions and mappings